Goga-Barabadze/dictionary-parser-api/README.md

 thereby enable developers to build cool language-based applications.
 ```

+### Downloading the dumps
+You can, of course, go to the official Wikimedia Downloads Portal and download all your needed dumps there.
+Because the dumps constantly change and it can be tedious to constantly keep them updated manually, you can use the `download_wiktionary.py` script to batch download the newest dumps.
+Define the languages in the config file and the script will automatically remove old versions and download the new ones.

 ### Please make sure to use this table for every Merge Request you create